shayzimm/T3A2-A-Full-Stack-Project-Part-A-/README.md

 ## R2: Dataflow Diagram

-The Dataflow Diagram represents the flow of data within the Tiny Home Accommodation Booking App.
+The Dataflow Diagram represents the flow of data within our booking app.
 It includes the processes that interact with data inputs and outputs, as well as data storage.

 ### 0 DFD (Context Diagram)